 Hydrogen surprises the energy industry

 The energy industry is a capital-intensive and slow moving industry, that is often compared to an oil tanker.
 That being said, the industry does experience the occasional surprise that throws it off course.
 For example, few analysts expected that with the COVID-19 pandemic in the 2020s we would experience one of the most severe crises in decades.
 Another recent example is the relatively quickly diminishing support for the production of Groningen gas in the Netherlands or nuclear energy in Germany.

-The commercialization of solar and wind electricity in the 2010s has also been a surprise to many.
-This development has ensured that sectors that are relatively easy to electrify can also be decarbonized.
+The commercialisation of solar and wind electricity in the 2010s has also been a surprise to many.
+This development has ensured that sectors that are relatively easy to electrify can also be decarbonised.
 We imagine in the coming years that we will see a lot more of this.
-The question for the next decade will be: how can we decarbonize the more hard-to-abate sectors such as industry, aviation, and long-haul trucking?
+The question for the next decade will be: how can we decarbonise the more hard-to-abate sectors such as industry, aviation, and long-haul trucking?

 Hydrogen could play a role in these hard-to-abate sectors.
 In fact, the potential of hydrogen has been talked about for centuries.
 Jules Verne already envisaged its applications and since then the word “hydrogen economy” has occasionally emerged in energy debates.
 However, hydrogen, much like nuclear fusion, used to be discussed as something that is always just 50 years away.

 But we have reason to believe that the story will be different this time.
 As the ‘10s were the years of the scale-up of solar and wind with significant cost reductions, hydrogen could follow a similar path is given that more and more commercial technologies are successfully being showcased, setting up the ‘20s for a similar scale-up of hydrogen applications, accompanied by potential cost reductions.
 Notably, R&D spending in electrolysers is paying off as costs are already starting to come down thanks to the learning curve.